 Group Up Costs

-If you're building the home for sale, you also need to include sales costs.
+If the home is being built for sale, you'll want to include

 Figuring Out Hard Costs